-In 2018, the NEOs received annual grants of RSUs and stock options under the Synchrony Financial 2014 Long-Term Incentive Plan.
-The amount of RSUs and stock options awarded to each NEO is based on target incentive levels for each executive, based on the competitive market for their role and subject to adjustment by the MDCC.
-The 2018 awards were divided between RSUs (70%) and stock options (30%), with each vesting 20% per year over five years.
-Synchrony used grants of stock options to focus its executives on delivering long-term value to its stockholders, because options have value only to the extent that the price of Synchrony stock on the date of exercise exceeds the stock price on the grant date, as well as to retain its executives.
+The NEOs received annual grants of RSUs in 2019.
+The amount of RSUs awarded to each NEO is based on target incentive levels for each executive, based on the competitive market for their role and subject to adjustment by the MDCC.
+In 2019, to reflect market practices, the MDCC changed the vesting period for RSUs from five years to three years.
+Accordingly, the 2019 RSU awards each vest 1/3 per year over three years.
 Synchrony grants RSUs to reward and retain executives by offering them the opportunity to receive shares of Synchrony stock on the date the restrictions lapse as long as they continue to be employed by the Company.